-- If you have been expelled from Norway and/or the Schengen area, you are subject to a prohibition on entering Norway for a number of years (1, 2, 5 or 10 years) or permanently.
+- If you have been expelled from Norway and/or the Schengen area, an entry ban is imposed for two, five years, ten years or permanently.

-- The letter you have received from UDI states whether the prohibition against entry applies to Norway or to the entire Schengen area.
+- The letter you have received from UDI states whether the entry ban applies to Norway or to the entire Schengen area.

 - You may have been registered in the Schengen Information System (SIS).

-- If this applies to you, you have either been deported from Norway by the police, or you have received a letter from UDI informing you that you have been subject to a prohibition against entry.
+- If this applies to you, you have either been deported from Norway by the police, or you have received a letter from UDI informing you that you an entry ban has been imposed on you.

-- You cannot return to Norway until the prohibition against entry has expired.
-If the prohibition against entry applies to the whole Schengen area, you must leave the Schengen area and cannot enter the Schengen area until the prohibition against entry has expired.
+- You cannot return to Norway until the entry ban has expired.
+If the ban applies to the whole Schengen area, you must leave the Schengen area and cannot reenter the Schengen area until the entry ban has expired.

-- If you nevertheless wish to return to Norway before the prohibition against entry has expired, you have to submit an application.
+- If you nevertheless wish to return to Norway before the entry ban has expired, you have to submit an application.

-- UDI can lift the prohibition against entry or allow you to come to Norway for a short visit.
-We will consider the grounds you state and your need to enter Norway in relation to the grounds for your expulsion.
+- UDI can lift the entry ban or allow you to come to Norway for a short visit.
+We will consider the reasons you give and your need to enter Norway in relation to the grounds for your expulsion.

-- If you have been expelled from Norway for a period of two or five years, and you have children in Norway with Norwegian citizenship, residence permit or right of residence according to the EU/EEA regulations, you can apply for family immigration within six months of the date when the prohibition against entry expires.
-You must fulfil all requirements for a new residence permit, except for the requirement of not being subject to a prohibition against entry, at the time UDI makes a decision in the case of family immigration.
-Although a new permit can be granted before the prohibition against entry expires, you cannot travel to Norway and Schengen until after the prohibition against entry has expired.
+- If you have been expelled from Norway for a period of two or five years, and you have children in Norway with Norwegian citizenship, residence permit or right of residence according to the EU/EEA regulations, you can apply for family immigration within six months of the entry ban's expiration date.
+You must fulfil all requirements for a new residence permit (except for the requirement of not being subject to an entry ban) at the time when UDI reaches a decision on your family immigration case.
+Although a new permit can be granted before the entry ban expires, you cannot travel to Norway or Schengen until after the entry ban has expired.